vivisect/vivisect/README.md

 make install
 ```

+If you run into an `Error 2` status code on the `make install` line, replace that line with `sudo make install`, and things should work out fine.

 And then you should be able to open up your vivisect workspace with the vivbin script.

 ### PyQt5